toggledbits/GitUpdater/README.md

 ```
 if GitUpdater and canUpdate then
-    local newInfo, errMessage = pcall( GitUpdater.doUpdate, updateInfo )
+    local ok, newInfo, errMessage = pcall( GitUpdater.doUpdate, updateInfo )
+	if not ok then
+		-- An error occurred, newInfo contains error message
-    if newInfo then
+	elseif newInfo then
-        -- Store the new revision reference in our state variable (same name used above)
+        -- Update succeeded.
+Store the new revision reference in our state variable (same name used above)
         luup.variable_set( yourServiceId, "GUReleaseInfo", newInfo, myDeviceNum )
         -- Reload Luup to make the plugin changes take effect.
         luup.log("Plugin updated; reloading luup", 2) -- it's good form to log reason when reloading Luup